-- 1. Do not panic; remain calm - 2.
-If no danger, provide first aid (if trained to do so) - a. if not trained contact a trained first aider at Prince Albert Tourism - 3.
-Call 9-1-1 - a.
-Keep calm & speak clearly - b.
-Identify type of Emergency - c.
-Identify Location: - i.
-Evolution of Education Museum, 3700 2nd Ave West - 4.
-Have someone meet emergency responders at access door and escort to exact location - 5.
-Complete an incident report and notify your supervisor
+- 1. Do not panie; remain calm

+- 2. If no danger, provide first aid (if trained to do so):

+- a. if not trained contact a trained first aider

+- 3. Call 9-1-1:

+- a.
+Keep calm & speak clearly

+- b.
+Identify type of Emergency

+- c.
+Identify Location:

+- i.
+Prince Albert Historical Museum, 10 River Street East

+- ii.
+Identify the best door for ambulance response

+- Main Doors (River Street)

+- Side Doors (east or west side of building)

+- 4. Have someone meet emergency responders at access door and escort to exact location

+- 5. Complete an incident report and notify your supervisor